 A large mortgage company went from an on-site center to a remote workforce, overnight.
 They needed assistance, or a guide to make sure they would have a seamless transition.
 This company engaged professional services in our Home Workforce, small workshop where they discussed and evaluated hardware and software considerations and walked through a comprehensive checklist for the right areas of focus to provide as much business continuity as possible.
 This workshop uncovered areas that our customer needed to spend more time developing a Work-from-Home strategy and gave them the confidence to move forward.

 My big takeaway: No two needs from our customers will be identical, but the underlying desire to create the best experience for your customers and your agents in this uncertain time is consistent.
 Please know we are here to help.
-We can pull in resources to answers questions, schedule time with an expert to assess if there are modifications or configurations that could enable better performance, engage Home Workforce Workshop at email@example.com, all the way to sitting down with you and developing a contact center transformation strategy.
+We can pull in resources to answers questions, schedule time with an expert to assess if there are modifications or configurations that could enable better performance, engage in a Home Workforce Workshop, all the way to sitting down with you and developing a full contact center transformation strategy.
 Your success is our success.

-We recently reached out to let customers know about Aspect’s upcoming webinar series, Guide to a Resilient Contact Center, focused on helping current Aspect customers align many of the systems and capabilities already in place to enable and manage an at-home agent workforce.
-Learn more about the webinar series and register here.
+We recently reached out to let customers know about Aspect’s webinar series taking place every Thursday in April, Guide to a Resilient Contact Center, focused on helping current Aspect customers align many of the systems and capabilities already in place to enable and manage an at-home agent workforce.
+I hope you’ll join us!